LESBAT-HEIG-VD/EcoDynElec/docs/data_input/parameters.rst

 Server Parameters
 -------------------
 Server settings are in the "Server" tab of the spreadsheet, or attributes of the object ``Parameter.server``.
-They allow to configure the connection to the ENTSO-E server to retrieve data, as detailed in the dedicated `supplementary information <https://ecodynelec.readthedocs.io/en/latest/supplementary/download.html>`_ and `example <https://ecodynelec.readthedocs.io/en/latest/examples/Downloading.html>`_ pages.
+They allow to configure the connection to the ENTSO-E server to retrieve data, as detailed in the dedicated `download tutorial <https://ecodynelec.readthedocs.io/en/latest/examples/downloading.html>`_.

 * **host** (spreadsheet) / ``Parameter.server.host`` (python): Name of the sftp host.
 Default is ``sftp-transparencyentsoe.eu``.
 * **port** (spreadsheet) / ``Parameter.server.port`` (python): ID number of the port to use.
 Default is 22.